-5. Budgets
+7. Budgets

-A general fund and special revenue fund budget is adopted on a basis consistent with accounting principles generally accepted in the United States of America.
+An enterprise fund budget is adopted on a basis consistent with accounting principles generally accepted in the United States of America.
 All annual appropriations lapse at fiscal year end.

 On or before the last meeting of each year, the budget is prepared by function and activity, and includes information on the past year, current year estimates and requested appropriations for the next fiscal year.